How to Put Your Email Marketing on Automatic Pilot

 The secret?

-How to use autoresponders
+How to use email marketing autoresponders

-Welcome them, tell them a bit about what your content will be, and give them a sample.
+When someone signs up to your newsletter, use an autoresponder message to welcome them.
+Tell them a bit about what your content will be, and give them a sample.
 A follow-up automatic message could ask for feedback on the newsletter, if they have any questions, etc.

 Or, you could develop an e-course, with a series of lessons teaching your readers how to do something.
-I have a free email marketing course that does this.

 What other uses can you think of?